 Lastly, while labor accounts for 46% of the production cost for Goldcorp, without energy, there wouldn’t be workers.
 Let me explain.
 A haul truck driver makes a lot of money because the job is very stressful and takes a certain amount of skilled labor.
 However, all the haul truck driver is doing, is steering and controlling all the LEVERAGED ENERGY contained in that transportation system.

 Not only did it take a lot of energy and capital to produce that haul truck, the amount of diesel the haul truck burns is quite high.
 The Caterpillar 797F gets about 0.3 miles per gallon.
-Thus, all the haul truck driver is really doing is controlling how energy is being burned.
+Thus, all the haul truck driver is doing is controlling how energy is being burned.
 Without the massive haul truck and its ability to move 200-400 tons of ore at a time, manual human labor would take quite a long time to move that much ore the old fashion way.

-So, most of the labor today used in the gold mining industry is to control and manipulate trucks, machines and processing systems that do most of the work by consuming a tremendous amount of energy.
-While humans could be replaced by machines or more automatization, the energy can’t be replaced.
+So, most of the labor today used in the gold mining industry is to control and manipulate trucks, machines, and processing systems that do most of the work by consuming a tremendous amount of energy.
+While humans could be replaced by machines or automatization, energy can’t be replaced.
 A barrel of oil has the equivalent of approximately 10,000-20,000 human labor hours of work (depending on the wage).